Part I due by 11:59 p.m. on Tuesday, February 25, 2025.

 selected by a query into new types of elements.

-wrote a SQL query to find, for every movie rating that occurs in
+you wrote a SQL query to find, for every movie released before

-same problem.
-The results of the query should be new
+expression to solve a similar problem.
+The results of the query

 that has as its